tandavala/tandavala.github.io/_posts/2019-06-30-vitari-projects.markdown

 <img src="/assets/images/projects/vitari-projects.png" >

-If you would like to know more about this project click on this [link](https://github.com/tandavala/vitari-projectos)
+If you would like to know more about this project click on this [link](https://github.com/tandavala/vitari-projectos) or visit the [demo](https://blog-906fc.firebaseapp.com/)